Faced with conflicting economic data, Federal Reserve policymakers decided Tuesday to leave interest rates unchanged.

 "The Fed's instinct is to wait and see," said economist David Jones of Aubrey G. Lanston & Co., a New York government securities firm.
 "There is no sense of urgency to make any policy shift."

-Like most other analysts, Jones had predicted the FOMC would not act until more definitive evidence of the economy's direction is available.
+Like most other analysts, Jones had predicted the FOMC would not act until more definitive evidence of the economy's direction was available.

-The FOMC is composed of the Fed governors in Washington and five of the 12 regional bank presidents.
+The FOMC is comprised of the Fed governors in Washington and five of the 12 regional presidents.

 After cutting the federal funds rate last July and again in December and January to stimulate economic growth, the committee decided in March to hold rates steady as signs of a moderately rebounding economy emerged.